Albumin – Naturally designed for stabilization and delivery of pharmaceuticals

 Recombinant human albumin

-Driven by the desire for high quality, human- and animal-component free albumin products, structurally and functionally equivalent recombinant versions to HSA have been developed over the past decades.
-HSA prepared from plasma present different genetic variants and exhibit varying degrees of N-terminal truncation, glycation and oxidation due to the extracted albumins extended residence time in the body.
-Unlike HSA, recombinant human albumin (rAlb) products have a remarkably high and consistent quality profile.
+Driven by the desire for high quality, human- and animal-component free albumin products, structurally and functionally equivalent recombinant versions to human serum albumin have been developed over the past decades.
+Human serum albumin prepared from plasma present different genetic variants and exhibit varying degrees of N-terminal truncation, glycation and oxidation due to the extracted albumins extended residence time in the body.
+Unlike human serum albumin, recombinant human albumin (rAlb) products have a remarkably high and consistent quality profile.

 Read more about our Recombumin® portfolio of rAlb products, formulated to maintain the unique properties of natural human albumin to enhance protein & peptide formulation, vaccine stabilization and cell therapy processing.